The Festival

 The Verona Shakespeare Festival Fringe is unique.
 There is no other, or better, way to say it.
 It fuses the work of Shakespearean researchers with that of the artists of the professional theatre, the Academy with the Stage.
 It presents the work of serious artist-scholars, whose creative work blurs distinctions between traditional scholarship and performance, and creates a lively intersection where performance, research, and scholarship fuse to present a dynamic interplay of ideas, experiments, and new possibilities in Shakespearean stagecraft and scholarship.

-It is run by the Municipality of Verona in collaboration with the Skenè Research Centre (Verona University).
+It is run by Skenè Research Centre (Verona University) in collaboration with the Municipality of Verona.
 The festival is educational in the best senses of the word, in that it privileges the rich exchange of human sensitivities and values in a free flowing exchange of participation, conversation, and shared experience.

 FUTURE